Elliptic curve point multiplication: Montgomery ladder

 This algorithm has in effect the same speed as the double-and-add approach except that it computes the same number of point additions and doubles regardless of the value of the multiplicand d.
-This means that at this level the algorithm does not leak any information through timing or power.
+This means that at this level the algorithm does not leak any information through branches or power consumption.

 However, it has been shown that through application of a FLUSH+RELOAD side-channel attack on OpenSSL, the full private key can be revealed after performing cache-timing against only one signature at a very low cost.